 “I’m not a fly-by-night customer,” I told them.
 “I’ve been with you since 1985.
 I’ve always paid my bills on time.
 Look back over the history of this card, and all my credit cards with you.
 You’d be hard pressed to find a late payment.”

 They agreed with me, but told me that the late payment triggered a reexamination of my credit history.
 Based on that review, my credit line was being cut in half, and that was that.

 First, there are errors on my credit reports that I need to correct, a topic I’ll cover in an upcoming how-to column.

-But second—and this is more depressing—the actual show of good faith I put in this company didn’t mean bupkis in the final analysis.
+But second—and this is more depressing—the actual show of good faith I put in this company didn’t mean bupkis.
 To them, a credit score or some metric I couldn’t immediately fix meant more than the actual track record I’d amassed over years and years as a sterling customer.

 I haven’t put a single charge on the card since the incident, and while I keep getting form letters from this company saying “We Value Your Feedback!”, I know that it’s pure and utter bullshit.
 Feedback is only valued when it’s acted upon and changes are made.
 In this case, I’m not sure what else I can do to argue on my behalf—not when paying my bills in a timely manner for almost 30 years is meaningless.